 The Ley de Arrendamientos Urbanos sets the rules for all Spanish residential rentals:

-The landlord must lodge the fianza with the Junta de Andalucía (VIVE system).
+The landlord must lodge the fianza with the Junta de Andalucía.
 At end of tenancy, they have 1 month to return it.
-If they miss that, they owe statutory interest.
-Deductions are limited to actual damage beyond normal wear and tear — they cannot charge for normal scuffs or routine repainting.
+Miss that deadline and they owe you statutory interest.
+Deductions are limited to actual damage beyond normal wear and tear, so routine scuffs and standard repainting cannot be charged back to you.

 Renting Through an Agency vs a Private Landlord

 Both routes exist in La Linea.
-Agencies charge a fee (typically one month's rent, split between landlord and tenant) but offer a more standardised process and will often help navigate the paperwork for foreign tenants.
-Private landlords can be more flexible on documents but vary widely in professionalism.
+Agencies typically charge a fee, often around one month's rent split between landlord and tenant, but they offer a more standardised process and will help foreign tenants navigate the paperwork.
+Private landlords can be more flexible on documents but vary widely in how professional they are.

 Frequently Asked Questions